jpmor/site/sitewiki/quotes.md

 `- Sherlock Holmes`

-> Everyone wants to know, but no one wants to pay the price.

-`- Juvenal`

 > An expert is a man who has made all the mistakes which can be made in
 > a very narrow field.

 `- Niels Bohr`

+> No one can impart spiritual knowledge unless he has realization.
+> What is meant by realization?
+It means knowledge based on direct perception.

+`- Katha Upanishad`

+> Everyone wants to know, but no one wants to pay the price.

+`- Juvenal`

 > All of physics is either impossible or trivial.
 It is impossible until
 > you understand it, and then it becomes trivial.